masamerc/sevp/README.md

 **Default behavior: AWS Profiles**

 By default, SEVP reads AWS profiles from `~/.aws/config`.
-Simply running the command will list all available profiles:
+Simply running the command will list all available profiles to switch between:
 ```bash
 $ sevp
 ```

 **Select target**

-With a custom config, you can select target ([configuration](#configuration)) by passing its as an argument.
+With a custom config, you can select a custom target ([configuration](#configuration)) by passing its name as an argument.

 ```bash
 $ sevp google_cloud